sdss/lvmsurveysim/README.md

-# lvmsim
+# lvmsurveysim
-Simulations and tiling for LVM
+Survey simulations and tiling for LVM